gracelugandakamya/gracelugandakamya/_posts/2022-08-04-How-To-Disable-and-Enable-SQL-jobs-using-Windows-PowerShell.md

 **In this article we use Windows PowerShell to enable and disable SQL jobs running on Microsoft SQL Server.**

 **Problem being solved:**
-Usually to disable or enable SQL jobs, I would open the Microsoft SQL Server Management Studio console, navigate to SQL Server Agent>Job Activity Monitor[double click it] to get a display of the jobs, proceed to select the jobs I want to disable/enable and right click and select "Disable job".
+Usually to disable or enable SQL jobs, I would open the Microsoft SQL Server Management Studio console > navigate to SQL Server Agent > Job Activity Monitor[double click it] to get a display of the jobs > proceed to select the jobs I want to disable/enable and right click and select *Disable job*.
 That can be time consuming, so here are 2 PowerShell scripts that I use to enable and disable SQL jobs without ever opening the Microsoft SQL Server Management Studio console.

 The zipped folder conatining all the scripts used in this artcile is [here](https://github.com/gracelugandakamya/this-worked-for-me/blob/main/enable-disable-sql-jobs.zip)